 Meanwhile, Heather’s husband finished his Doctorate and commissioned into the Army as a psychologist.
 Their first permanent change of station brought them to the Washington DC area for one very short year, during which Heather was able to obtain her license as an LPC by the Government of the District of Columbia, in 2014.
 Heather filled her year as a volunteer working with adults with disabilities and becoming involved with the MSBHC.
 Currently, she is waiting to receive her third state license in North Carolina and would like to offer support to others who are navigating the state-by-state licensure and educational requirements, in addition to other advocacy needs.
 Heather is eager to continue her professional and personal goal to provide clinical services and advocacy to Service Members and their families.

 She has delivered trainings for different mental health agencies on military culture and the impact of deployments on families.
-She has provided mental health services in a number of settings including community mental health, residential schools, partial hospitals and inpatient hospital settings.
-She currently works as a crisis clinician in an emergency room and interns at a Massachusetts state hospital working with individuals with major mental illness.
-She is an active member of the American Psychological Association, Division 19 and Division 56, as well as an active member of the Massachusetts Psychological Association.
+She is an active member of the American Psychological Association as well as an active member of the Massachusetts Psychological Association.
 After years of personal and professional experience, she is a committed advocate to military family issues, particularly issues around mental health access and couple resiliency and she is eager to continue this work.